Skip to main content

 Appointment detailsโ€‹

-Selecting an appointment in the planning board will trigger the details component to update its fields with information about the appointment.
-This enables you to quickly scan its properties without having to open the editor.
-The same grid can be displayed in a window using the Details menu item in the context menu.
+Selecting an appointment on the planning board updates the details component with the appointment's information.
+This lets you scan its properties quickly without opening the editor.
+You can also show the same grid in a separate window with the Details item in the context menu.

 Manipulating appointmentsโ€‹

-An appointment or event is the graphical representation of the allocation of a task to a resource on the planning board.
-There are many ways to interact with appointments, as will be explained in this section.
+An appointment (or event) is the graphical representation of a task allocated to a resource on the planning board.
+You can interact with appointments in several ways, covered below.

 CapabilityDescription